datahub-project/datahub/README.md

 DataHub is LinkedIn's generalized metadata search & discovery tool.
 Read about the architectures of different metadata systems and why DataHub excels [here](https://engineering.linkedin.com/blog/2020/datahub-popular-metadata-architectures-explained).
 Also read our
 [LinkedIn Engineering blog post](https://engineering.linkedin.com/blog/2019/data-hub), check out our [Strata presentation](https://speakerdeck.com/shirshanka/the-evolution-of-metadata-linkedins-journey-strata-nyc-2019) and watch our [Crunch Conference Talk](https://www.youtube.com/watch?v=OB-O0Y6OYDE).
 You should also visit [DataHub Architecture](docs/architecture/architecture.md) to get a better understanding of how DataHub is implemented and [DataHub Onboarding Guide](docs/how/entity-onboarding.md) to understand how to extend DataHub for your own use cases.

-This repository contains the complete source code for both DataHub's frontend & backend.
-You can also read about [how we sync the changes](https://engineering.linkedin.com/blog/2020/open-sourcing-datahub--linkedins-metadata-search-and-discovery-p) between our internal fork and GitHub.

 ## Quickstart
 Please follow the [DataHub Quickstart Guide](docs/quickstart.md) to get a copy of DataHub up & running locally using [Docker](https://docker.com).
 As the guide assumes some basic knowledge of Docker, we'd recommend you to go through the "Hello World" example of [A Docker Tutorial for Beginners](https://docker-curriculum.com) if Docker is completely foreign to you.

+## Source Code and Repositories
+* [linkedin/datahub](https://github.com/linkedin/datahub): This repository contains the complete source code for both DataHub's frontend & backend services.
+We currently follow a hybrid open source model for development in this repository.
+See [this blog post](https://engineering.linkedin.com/blog/2020/open-sourcing-datahub--linkedins-metadata-search-and-discovery-p) for details on how we do it.
+* [linkedin/datahub-gma](https://github.com/linkedin/datahub-gma): This repository contains the source code for DataHub's metadata infrastructure libraries (Generalized Metadata Architecture, or GMA).
+We follow an open-source-first model for development in this repository.

 ## Documentation
 * [DataHub Developer's Guide](docs/developers.md)